-The medina is the old historic part of town with high walls (like you'll see in Marrakesh and Fes) and is divided into Quartiers.
-Each quartier has a mosque, a hammam (bath house), a communal bread oven, a madrasa (educational institution) and a water fountain, which all serve the local community.
+The medina is the old historic part of town with high stone walls (like you'll see in Marrakesh and Fes) and is divided into Quartiers.
+Each

-Souks are the traditional market places, and are often divided into sections for the various trades.
-You'll see herbalists and spice sellers, metal workers, tanners, or food markets congregated on trade-specific streets.
+Souks are the traditional marketplaces and are often divided into sections for the various trades.
+You'll see herbalists, spice sellers, metal workers, tanners, and food markets congregated on trade-specific streets.

 Souks are a maze of alleys and narrow streets, and it's easy to get lost.
-Look out for landmarks that aren't shopping stalls, so that if you need to return after dark they can easily be picked out.
-Steps or an arch are ideal.
-At the end of the day, the stalls are closed over with big doors and look completely different than when they are open and full of goods.
+Look out for landmarks, like a flight of steps or an arch, so if you need to return after dark they can easily be picked out.

-It's not the dangerous characters who lurk in the dark alleys which are the biggest hazard in the souks - it's the mopeds that hurtle around at high speed.
-This, coupled with mule carts and wagons, make walking in these places a challenge.
+The biggest hazard in the souks are the mopeds that hurtle around at high speed.
+This, coupled with mule carts and wagons, can make walking here a challenge.

-There's an unwritten rule in Morocco - but not Fes (see below) - to walk on the right side of the street.
-Keep this in mind when you see an oncoming moped.
-Stick to the right and avoid sudden movements - a Rocky Horror-style "jump to the left" will probably leave you sitting on the handlebars of a passing moped!
+The unwritten rule in Morocco - but not Fes (see below) - is to walk on the right side of the street.
+Keep this in mind when you see an oncoming moped - stick to the right and avoid sudden movements.
 Take your earphones out, and pass on the audio tour, as you won't hear anything or anyone approaching you from behind.

-For reasons no one could explain to me, in the Fès medina people walk more on the left, if they follow any rule at all.
-Busy Fès medina intersections are chaos because everyone just pushes their way through.
+In the Fes medina, people walk more on the left, if they follow any rule at all.
+Busy Fes medina intersections are chaos because everyone just pushes their way through.
 A note on earphones, though, I found them surprisingly effective as a way to ward off touts!
-Usually worn without sound, for safety reasons, but shopkeepers wouldn't bother me beyond making a little dancing motion and pointing at my ears when wearing them :-)
+Usually worn without sound, for safety reasons, but shopkeepers wouldn't bother me beyond making a little dancing motion and pointing at my ears when wearing them :-) - Johanna from TravelEater.

-Be polite but firm and just say, "No thank you, I do not require your services", and continue to ignore them.
+Be polite but firm and just say, "No thank you" and continue to ignore them.

-Do not ask them anything, do not let them show you the best places to take photos, or advise you on what to buy in a shop - because once you do, you have actively engaged them, and they will demand money.
+Don't ask them anything, don't let them show you the best places to take photos, or advise you on what to buy in a shop - because once you do, you have actively engaged them, and they will demand money.

 Most cities have licensed guides who will provide a comprehensive tour of the historic areas around the medina and souk for a reasonable rate, and many have built up relationships with the local community which helps visitors engage with the locals.
-Your guide will take you to specific shops, and will often have good advice on what to buy.
-There is no obligation for you to make a purchase, but know that if you do your guide will be getting a cut.
+These guides will take you to specific shops, and will often have good advice on what to buy.
+There is no obligation for you to make a purchase, but know, that if you do, your guide will be getting a cut.

-Taking photos of people is not something that the community likes, particularly women.
-It's best to ask beforehand to avoid having your camera damaged, or offend the locals.
+Being photographed is not something the community likes, particularly women.
+It's best to ask beforehand to avoid having your camera damaged, or offending the locals.

-Tipping is expected for offering a service in Morocco, so if someone guides you, or helps you, they will be expecting some coins in return.
+Tipping is expected for offering a service in Morocco, so if someone guides you, or helps you, they will expect some coins in return.